-A stem cell trial recently performed by doctors in Miami saw a child with autism speak his first full sentence within hours of receiving stem cell transplant.
+A stem cell trial performed in 2019 by doctors in Miami saw a child with autism speak his first full sentence within hours of receiving stem cell transplant.
 The stem cell treatment was given to an 11-year-old British boy named Danny Bullen, with the dramatic improvement occurring within just a few hours.

 Daniel is the son of British writer Lee Bullen and teacher Irma Guanche.
 He has a severe form of autism which limits his ability to communicate with others.
 Daniel’s parents had read about the regenerative capacity of stem cells and decided to take him to Miami for treatment.